tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 Both JSON and CBOR serializations are allowed in CMW, with the emitter choosing which serialization to use.

-The CMW payload MUST contain attestation Evidence (in background check model) or Attestation Results (in passport model) that binds the TLS Identity Key (TIK) to the platform and workload state.
+The CMW payload MUST contain attestation Evidence (in Background Check Model) or Attestation Results (in Passport Model) that binds the TLS Identity Key (TIK) to the platform and workload state.
 The TEE's signature over the Evidence or AttestationResults within the CMW MUST include:

-- A secret derived from the TLS master secret and the message transcript, up to ServerHello, ensuring freshness of the attestation.
+- A secret derived from the TLS main secret and the message transcript, up to ServerHello, ensuring freshness of the attestation.
 - The attester's TLS identity public key (TIK-C for client attester, TIK-S for server attester)